Lincoln Township, Atchison County, Missouri

-Lincoln Township is one of eleven townships in Atchison County, Missouri, United States.
-As of the 2010 census, its population was 378.
+Lincoln Township is a township in Atchison County, Missouri, United States.
+At the 2020 census, its population was 359.

 Lincoln Township was established in 1871, and named after Abraham Lincoln, 16th President of the United States.

 Geography

+Lincoln Township covers an area of 214.7 km2 and contains one incorporated settlement, Westboro.
+The unincorporated community of South Blanchard is located in the very northeast of the township on the Iowa-Missouri border.
+A hamlet called Hazel Grove was located in the northeast of the township.